Vendicated/Vencord/README.md

 - VencordRPC by AutumnVN
 - VideoSpeed by Samwich
 - ViewRaw2 by Kyuuhachi
-- VoiceChannelLog by Sqaaakoi (Maintained by thororen & Dev build only)
+- VoiceChannelLog by Sqaaakoi (Maintained by thororen)
 - VoiceChatUtilities by D3SOX
 - VoiceJoinMessages by Sqaaakoi (Maintained by thororen & Dev build only)
 - WebpackTarball by Kyuuhachi